IgnacioFan/go-url-shortener/readme.md

 6. Run `make app.stop` to clean up the containers

-End!
+### How to test?
+1. xx
+2. Run `xxx`

 To know more about other executable commands, please check out the Makefile.

 ## Design Concepts
 The Go URL shortener allows users to create unique shortened URLs that redirect to the original URLs.